lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 The Heyting quote above comes from here:

-* Carnap, R., Heyting, A., & Neumann, J. (1984).
+1. Carnap, R., Heyting, A., & Neumann, J. (1984).
 Symposium on the foundations of mathematics.
-In P. Benacerraf & H. Putnam (Eds.), Philosophy of Mathematics: Selected Readings (pp. 41-65).
-Cambridge: Cambridge University Press. doi:10.1017/CBO9781139171519.003
+In P. Benacerraf & H. Putnam (Eds.), *Philosophy of Mathematics: Selected Readings* (pp. 41-65).
+Cambridge University Press. doi:10.1017/CBO9781139171519.003